carlosferreirahd/micro-frontends-demo/README.md

 # micro-frontends-demo
 Repository dedicated to learning micro-frontends.
-Host is a Vue app, Remote is a React app.
+Host is a React app, Remote is a React app as well.